ibm-cloud-docs/openwhisk/openwhisk_actions.md

   ```
   {: pre}

-  The time that it took for the Action to run is in the "duration" property and compare to the time it takes to run with a compilation step in the **hello** Action.
+  The time that it took for the action to run is in the "duration" property and compare to the time it takes to run with a compilation step in the **hello** action.

 ### Error Handling in Swift 4

-With the new Codable completion handler, you can pass an Error to indicate a failure in your Action.
+With the new Codable completion handler, you can pass an Error to indicate a failure in your action.
 [Error handling in Swift](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/ErrorHandling.html) resembles exception handling in other languages, with the use of the `try, catch` and `throw` keywords.

 The following snippet shows a an example of handling an error: